-Ideally, this project will construct a sidewalk (approximately 680 feet) on the southern side of Washington Street to create a connection from Linden Lane to Freeman Place.
-Three high-visibility crosswalks with ADA-compliant curb ramps will be installed across Short Lane, Water Street, and Freeman Place.
+Ideally, this project will construct a five-foot-wide minimum sidewalk (approximately 680 feet) with granite curbing on the southern side of Washington Street to create a connection from Linden Lane to Freeman Place.
+Three high-visibility crosswalks with pedestrian curb ramps will be installed across Short Lane, Water Street, and Freeman Place.
 This is part of a phased project to connect two points of interest - Halls Corner to Powder Point.